8.1 Renewable Energy Basics

 250 W solar panel - it produces 250 joules of electric energy per second (under standard conditions), which converts to 6 kWh per day;

-20 MW wind farm - it generates 20 MJ of electric energy per second (at maximum operation load).
+20 MW wind farm - it generates 20 MJ of electric energy per second or 20 MWh per hour (at maximum operation load).

 Role of energy technologies in sustainability